-Launched in June 2005, the Athena SWAN Charter is a national scheme that promotes gender equality throughout higher education and research.
-The School of Biological and Chemical Sciences received the silver award in 2013, becoming the first school at QMUL to hold this award at this level.
+SBCS is a member of the Athena SWAN charter, which was established by the Equality Challenge Unit (ECU) to enable organisations to apply for an award recognising their commitment to, and progress on, equality and diversity, particularly in gender.
+The School of Biological and Chemical Sciences received a Silver award in 2013, becoming the first school at QMUL to hold this award at this level.

 - Find out more about the Athena SWAN Charter

 The Equality, Diversity and Inclusion (EDI) committee at SBCS has designed action plans addressing areas of improvement to remove barriers for women and to generate a supportive environment that benefits all staff.

 Participate in a working group

 Would you like to get involved?
 Do you have ideas for improvement in specific areas?
 We have established working groups that are responsible for specific actions.
 Please contact the relevant lead.

 For any queries about Athena SWAN and how it benefits you as a member of the School of Biological and Chemical Sciences please contact our Committee Chairperson Dr Angelika Stollewerk: